hamzaqureshi5/hamzaqureshi5/README.md

 ### Hi there 👋
+I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
+Some technologies I enjoy working with include Python and C++.

 <!--
 **hamza7771/hamza7771** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.